lightzane/mini-docs/.docs/2022/10/05/author/sample2-author-single-inline.md

 authors:
   name: Lightzane
   title: Heaven
-tags: [author, single, inline]
+tags: [mini-docs, author, single, inline]
 ---

-# Authors Single Inline
+# Mini Docs - Authors Single Inline

 This will contain an author **inline** but not an array.